-A common challenge for any digital team is keeping content production in line with design.
+A common challenge for any digital team is keeping content production in line with the design.
 There are lots of different approaches to this and GatherContent offers a few ways you can bring the two disciplines together for a better overall experience.

 The most common way to do this is to get your design team involved in building the templates in GatherContent.
-Get everyone agreed on what content needs to function and exist on each page.
+Get everyone to agree on what content needs to function and exist on each page.
 The sooner this conversation starts, the better.
 This is true in terms of getting and keeping the design team involved and also in identifying any potential blockers and challenges for the project.

-You can then start discussing how those content types might be presented and how it might look in GatherContent.
+You can then start discussing how those content types might be presented and how they might look in GatherContent.
 Once you have your templates and your structure in place, you can use instructions and guidelines to further align the content and design phases.